marcliberatore/230-lab-bits-and-bytes/README.md

 $ git clone https://github.com/marcliberatore/230-lab-bits-and-bytes
 ```

-to make a copy of this lab directory, or use [Github Desktop](https://desktop.github.com), or download and decompress a zip file directly from Github.
+to make a copy of this lab directory, or use [Github Desktop](https://desktop.github.com), or download and decompress a zip file directly from Github to use locally (the green "Code" button has a "Download ZIP" option).

 ## Part 1: A single `unsigned int` bitset